 Opiates are among the most addictive drugs available today.
 Often, an opiate addiction begins from a legitimate prescription for pain medication from a doctor.
 As people take the medication as prescribed, they may begin to enjoy the effects.
 Suddenly, they may begin taking more of the medication than prescribed, and soon they have a prescription drug addiction.
 Once the prescription runs out, they turn to other opiates to satisfy their craving.
 Soon, these people are trapped in the endless cycle of drug addiction.

-At our substance use disorder treatment center in New Jersey, we have seen many strong and successful people become addicted to opiates.
+At our substance abuse treatment center in New Jersey, we have seen many strong and successful people become addicted to opiates.
 Our team recognizes that addiction is a disease and not a choice.
 As such, we believe that prescription drug addiction can be treated by professionals as the disease that it is.
 We provide an opiate rehab program that gives people the tools, skills, and strategies that they may need to end their dependence on opiates or prescription drugs.

 What Are Signs of Opiate Addiction?